HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-integration.md

 2. [Creating the new IdP specific login option](#creating-the-new-idp-specific-login-option)
 3. [Validate everything is working as expected](#testing-the-oidc-login-flow)

-## Detaching the existing login option, setting up the admin login option
+## Detaching the existing login option

 First, detach the existing login option by changing its unique name: